gwu-libraries/sfm-ui/docs/development.rst

 Apache, just as it will in production.  `gwul/sfm-ui:master-runserver` runs SFM UI with `runserver <https://docs.djangoproject.com/en/1.8/ref/django-admin/#runserver-port-or-address-port>`_, which dynamically reloads changed Python code.
 To switch between them, change `UI_TAG` in `.env`.

+Note that as an byproduct of how runserver dynamically reloads Python code, there are actually 2 instances of the application running.
+This may produce some odd results, like 2 schedulers running.
+This will not occur with Apache.

 Job schedule intervals
 ^^^^^^^^^^^^^^^^^^^^^^
 To assist with testing and development, a 5 minute interval can be added by setting `SFM_FIVE_MINUTE_SCHEDULE` to